 This kind of personal liability is usually used to support a notice of requirement (NOR) for a security bond to be paid.
 In this case, the personal liability can be made on a joint and several bases, making multiple individuals liable for the debt.

-Who can be made jointly and severally liable?
+Who can be made jointly and severally liable for company debt?

 HMRC will ask for payment by way of a legal document called a Notice of Requirement.
 This will tell you: